 Intellectual property after Brexit

-- is relevant for UK lawyers and their clients seeking to protect and/or enforce intellectual property rights in the UK and EU from 1 January 2021
+It's relevant for UK lawyers and their clients seeking to protect and/or enforce IP rights in the UK and EU.

-- takes account of the UK-EU Trade and Cooperation Agreement signed on 24 December 2020
+It takes account of the UK-EU Trade and Cooperation Agreement (TCA) signed on 24 December 2020.

-During EU membership, the law governing IP was, to a large extent, harmonised across the EU, with certain IP rights enjoying pan-EU coverage.
+When the UK was an EU member state, the law governing IP was, to a large extent, harmonised across the EU, with certain IP rights enjoying pan-EU coverage.

-As of 1 January 2021, the EU and UK systems became fully separate with automatic reciprocal arrangements falling away.
+These rights came into effect on 1 January 2021, when the EU and UK systems became fully separate with automatic reciprocal arrangements falling away.

-The UK has remained a member of the European Patents Convention, but will not participate in the Unified Patent Court (UPC).
-On 20 July 2020, the UK gave notice of its withdrawal of the ratification of the agreement on a UPC.
+The UK has remained a member of the European Patents Convention, but is not taking part in the Unified Patent Court (UPC).

 The UK-EU future relationship and IP